s-h-a-d-o-w/blog/posts/2024-09-26_evaluating-ecosystem.md

 ❌ Overriding styles doesn’t tend to work well.
 Depending on how you do it, it may result in unexpected override behavior or may not work at all.
 Again due to the optimization.
 When atomized styles are shared, one can easily run into a mismatch of the order of class declarations and what different components would need.
 In a way that can’t be resolved.
 Which leads to having to create lots of variants and having to have the boiler plate that comes with passing through the necessary props.
 ❌ Doesn’t support design tokens declared in JS.
 They have to either be declared in the panda config, mapped to some name (for which autocomplete is available but no type-checking and one has to use full text search for token usage) — or CSS variables of course.
 ❌ `styled` API is an afterthought, hidden away in the docs.
 (And they still really seem to want you to [clutter your JSX with style definitions](https://panda-css.com/docs/concepts/style-props#jsx-element).)
 ❌ Too opinionated.
-Which wouldn’t be a problem if they offered clear paths for different tastes (i.e. barebones — or the kitchen sink approach that they prefer) with their setup tool.
+Which wouldn’t be a problem if they offered clear paths for different tastes with their setup tool.
 Or described them in the Getting started section of the docs.
 ❌ Includes a ton of tokens by default, resulting in a minimum of ~15 kB CSS.
-(There’s probably a way to remove them but I haven’t stumbled across it in the docs, even though I’ve worked with it quite a bit.
-Only extending tokens.)
+(Haven't seen anything in the docs on how to only remove those.)
 ❌ Went overboard with the tons of optional concepts it supports.
 Feels like many different tools in one.
 ❌ Some [seriously hacky workflows](https://panda-css.com/docs/concepts/hooks#remove-unused-variables-from-final-css).
 ❌ Puts generated code into project.
 I’m skeptical that code other than things caused by custom config can’t live in `node_modules`.
-❌ Can’t reference other components.
-For how the highly interactive apps that I tend to work on, that’s not a problem.
+❌ Can’t reference other components in selectors.
+For the highly interactive apps that I tend to work on, that’s not a problem.
 But I can see how it could be one if complex content is provided via a CMS and styles have to adapt dynamically.
-❌ `styled` object styles have to be wrapped in `base: {...}`.
-Annoyingly verbose.
-This boilerplate can’t be avoided via utility functions because that seems to break its static analysis.
-So one has to choose between the boilerplate of `className={...}` (when using `css(…)`) and `base: {...}`.
-(Given that they already detect special props like breakpoints and pseudo class selectors, I don’t get why they didn’t just do this for `variants` as well and get rid of `base`.)

 ## vanilla extract
 ✅ Like others here — should theoretically support RSC.
 Next.js team says it doesn’t.